unstoppabledomains/dev-docs/smart-contracts/overview/uns-architecture-overview.md

 **Managing domains,** in contrast, can only be performed with a domain owner's permission.
 Each delegated transaction that modifies the owner address or the domain records requires a domain owner's signature.

 UNS transaction delegation does not depend on Unstoppable Domains' transaction processor.
 As long as the domain owner provides a valid signature, write operations can be performed by any Ethereum account.

-To learn more about the technical details of delegating transactions in UNS, read our [Delegating Meta Transactions](/manage-domains/delegating-transactions.md) page.